Account settings and security

 *July 29th, 2024*

 The algorithm used to generate the performance chart has been improved to provide a more accurate representation of your monitor's performance.
-This change allows for better anomaly removal and a more precise representation of the overall performance showed by your monitor.
+This change allows for better anomaly removal and a more precise representation of the overall performance shown by your monitor.

 ## Custom domains for status pages